Aemony/CrossCode-IntegerScaling/README.md

 ## Instructions

-1. Download the Powershell script file and place it in the game folder.
+1. Download the **Apply-IntegerScalingTweaks.ps1** PowerShell script file and place it in the game folder.

 2. Right click it and select **Run with Powershell**.